gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 Do you like high-quality military-themed addons and have the best features?
 If yes, you're in the right place.

-Aplok Guns is an add-on for Minecraft Bedrock that adds vanilla styled low-poly military-themed guns, I tried my best to make the animations realistic, from firing to reloading, drawing to running, the models are something close to something Mojang (non-affiliation) would make.
+Aplok Guns is an add-on for Minecraft Bedrock that adds vanilla styled military-themed guns, I tried my best to make the animations realistic, from firing to reloading, drawing to running, the models are something close to something Minecraft would make.

-**Though there's less guns in this release, we're looking forward to add more in upcoming updates!**

 ## Important
 **<span class="text-red">